harshasalim/harshasalim.github.io/public/content/tech/Alchemy L&D Sessions.md

         - ensure Compute Units are present and managed
         - rate limiting
 - Node gateway
-    - Alchemy has support for 100s of networks
+    - To support for 100s of networks
         - each of them have a lot of machines running nodes for these machines
-        - we need to route to them meaningfully
+        - need to route to them meaningfully
-        - hence we need something that sits in front of them, has the business context and do the right thing
+        - need something that sits in front of them, has the business context and do the right thing
         - this is the node gateway
     - node gateway has many responsibilities
     - one responsibility is shuffle sharding